Can I Sue My Employer?

 - Get Legal Help From an Employment Lawyer

-You may be able to sue your employer in the following situations.
+You may be able to sue your employer in some of the following situations.

-Federal law, through the American With Disabilities Act and Title VII of the Civil Rights Act, prohibits employers from discriminating against employees based on gender, national origin, sex, religion, or disability.
+Federal law, through the American With Disabilities Act and Title VII of the Civil Rights Act, prohibits employers from discriminating against employees based on gender, national origin, sex, religion, disability, gender identity or sexual identity.
 If you believe you are being discriminated against based on one or more of these grounds, you may bring a discrimination lawsuit against your employer.

 Did your employer terminate your employment for reasons unrelated to the company's state, your employment contract, or your performance?
 If you are an at-will employee, you can be fired for many reasons, including your boss simply not liking you (unless they don't like you because you are part of a protected class).